kellnerd/userscript-bundler/README.md

 	The build script in this example will automatically generate your README file and use `doc/_header.md` as the document header.
 	All other Markdown files in the specified doc folder will be appended to the end of the final README.

-4. Create a new module which serves as entry point of your userscript in your userscript source folder, e.g. `example.user.js`:
+4. Create a new module which serves as entry point of your userscript in your userscript source folder, e.g. `example.user.js` or `example.user.ts`:

 	```js
 	console.log('Hello world!');